 - Select Use SAML Identity Provider.

-- Copy and paste the IDP SAML provider metadata XML into the text box or click Browse to upload the metadata XML file.
+- Copy and paste the SAML metadata you received from your IDP into the text box, or click Browse to insert it from a file.

 - Click Apply.